-- b) In accordance with Regulation 63 of the Company's Constitution, Dato' Koh Hong Sun and Mark Thomas Lingafelter retire by rotation at the forthcoming Annual General Meeting and being eligible, offer themselves for re-election. - c) According to the Register of Directors' Shareholdings required to be kept under Section 59 of the Companies Act 2016, the interest of the Directors in office at the end of the financial year in shares in the Company or its holding company or subsidiaries of the holding company during the financial year were as follows:
+- (b) In accordance with Regulation 63 of the Company's Constitution, Dato' Tan Ang Meng retire by rotation at the forthcoming Annual General Meeting and being eligible, offers himself for re-election. - (c) In accordance with Regulation 68 of the Company's Constitution, Ngoi Siew Cheng Adeline who was appointed during the financial year, retires at the forthcoming Annual General Meeting and being eligible, offers herself for re-election. - (d) According to the Register of Directors' Shareholdings required to be kept under Section 59 of the Companies Act 2016, the interest of the Directors in office at the end of the financial year in shares in the Company or its holding company or subsidiaries of the holding company during the financial year were as follows: